-\end{itemize} \item Moreover, at large $T$, the isotropic LQ model exhibits the behavior $a T^3 \sim const$, as shown in Fig.\,\ref{Fig:LQT3nu1cB0}.
+\end{itemize} \item Moreover, in large $T$, the isotropic LQ model exhibits the behavior $a T^3 \sim const$, as shown in Fig.\,\ref{Fig:LQT3nu1cB0}.
 This behavior is also exhibited by the LQ model in \cite{Zhu:2023aaq}.
-It is consistent with predictions from the conformal invariant model \cite{Liu:2006ug}, and shows good agreement with experimental data from RHIC and LHC.
-The magnetic field breaks conformal symmetry, as shown in Fig.\,\ref{Fig:LQnu1cB005m}.
+It is consistent with the predictions of the conformal invariant model \cite{Liu:2006ug}, and shows good agreement with the experimental data from RHIC and LHC.
+The magnetic field breaks the conformal symmetry, as shown in Fig.\,\ref{Fig:LQnu1cB005m}.

 \item Our isotropic HQ model at $\mu=0$ does not exhibit the behavior predicted by conformal invariance, where $a T^3 \sim const$ at large $T$ (see Fig.\,\ref{Fig:HQnu1cB0mu06081}).
-This finding contrasts with the JQ parameter behavior for the HQ model in \cite{Heshmatian:2023yzz}, whose approaches conformality as $T \to \infty$, while ours does not.
+This finding contrasts with the behavior of the JQ parameter for the HQ model in \cite{Heshmatian:2023yzz}, which approaches conformality as $T \to \infty$, while ours does not.
 The deviation is expected because our HQ model lies far from conformality.
-Interestingly, the asymptotic behavior of $\log (a T^3)$ at large $T$ remains independent of the chemical potential $\mu$, as shown in Fig.\,\ref{Fig:HQnu1cB0mu06081}D.
+Interestingly, the asymptotic behavior of $\log (a T^3)$ in large $T$ remains independent of the chemical potential $\mu$, as shown in Fig.\,\ref{Fig:HQnu1cB0mu06081}D.

 \item However, there are also some similarities: for both light and heavy quarks, $\log a$ decreases linearly at large temperatures, as shown in Fig.\,\ref{Fig:LQnu1cB0005005} and Fig.\,\ref{Fig:LQnu15cB0005005}.